Rule 5160-59-03.2 | OhioRISE: care coordination.

 (i) Provide all staff with training regarding cultural and trauma-informed care competency within three months of the date of hire and annually thereafter;

-(j) Conduct virtual, in-person, or telephonic outreach to the youth's family within two business days of referral to ICC or MCC to explain the service and obtain consent;
+(j) Conduct virtual, in-person, or telephonic engagement to the youth's family within two business days of receipt of referral to ICC or MCC to explain the service and obtain consent;

 (k) Have administrative and program staff, in sufficient quantity to meet all the CME requirements to achieve the quality, performance, and outcome measures set by ODM;